reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 ## Protocol Overview

-Now that we have a shared understanding of what TFTP is and when to use it, let's dive a little deeper into how it works.

 TFTP is implemented atop [UDP], which means it can't benefit from the retransmission and reliability inherent in [TCP].
 Clients and servers must maintain their own connections.
 For this reason operations are carried out in